-This track uses a debate format to help you develop skills that will enhance your academic work.
+This track uses a debate format to help you develop communication skills that will enhance your academic and personal lives.
 We work within the format of policy debate, an exciting component of Notre Dame’s debate program.
-Because policy debates present detailed arguments about one topic, they require strong research, critical thinking, and writing and speaking skills, skills you will use after this course in a myriad of areas including not only your college coursework but life in general.
+Policy debates present detailed arguments about significant, contemporary issues and topics.
+They require strong research, critical thinking, and writing and speaking skills, skills you will use after this course in a myriad of areas including not only your college coursework but life in general.

-Patrick Clauss, Ph.D., is the director of First Year Writing and Rhetoric in the University Writing Program.
+Patrick Clauss, Ph.D., is the director of Writing and Rhetoric in the University Writing Program.
 His research and teaching interests include rhetorical and argumentation theory, informal logic, and critical thinking.
 In the spring of 2014, he was named a recipient of the Rev. Edmund P. Joyce, C.S.C.
 Award for Excellence in Undergraduate Teaching.
 Before joining the University of Notre Dame in 2008, he was a faculty member at Butler University in Indianapolis, where he also directed the writing center and taught courses in English education, advanced composition, and rhetorical theory.